Inferring Tie Strength in Temporal Networks: Introduction

-There are various studies on predicting the strength of ties given different features of a network.
-Gilbert et al.~\cite{GilbertK09} developed a predictive model to characterize ties in social networks as strong or weak with high accuracy by taking user similarities and interactions into account.
-In the same direction, Xiang et al.~\cite{XiangNR10} gave an unsupervised model to infer relationship strength based on user similarity and interaction activity.
-Moreover, Pham et al.~\cite{PhamSL16} showed that spatio-temporal features of social interactions could increase the accuracy of inferred ties strength.
+Note that we infer the tie strength based on the topology of the network.
+There are various studies on predicting the strength of ties given other features of a network. \cite{GilbertK09} developed a predictive model to characterize ties in social networks as strong or weak with high accuracy by taking user similarities and interactions into account.
+In the same direction, \cite{XiangNR10} gave an unsupervised model to infer relationship strength based on user similarity and interaction activity.
+Moreover, \cite{PhamSL16} showed that spatio-temporal features of social interactions could increase the accuracy of inferred ties strength.
 However, these works do not classify edges with respect to the STC.
-In contrast, our work is based on the STC property, which was introduced by Granovetter~\cite{granovetter1973strength}.
-An extensive analysis of the STC can be found in the book of Easley and Kleinberg~\cite{EasleyK2010}.
-Recently, Sintos and Tsaparas~\cite{sintos2014using} proposed an optimization problem by characterizing the edges of the network as strong or weak using only the structure of the network.
-They proved that the problem of maximizing the strong edges is NP-hard, although they provided two approximation algorithms to solve the dual problem of minimizing the weak edges.
-In the following works, the authors of~\cite{GruttemeierK20,KonstantinidisNP18,KonstantinidisP20} focused on restricted networks to further explore the complexity of STC maximization.
+In contrast, our work is based on the STC property, which was introduced by \cite{granovetter1973strength}.
+An extensive analysis of the STC can be found in the book of \cite{EasleyK2010}. \cite{sintos2014using} not only introduced the optimization problem by characterizing the edges of the network as strong or weak using only the structure of the network, but they also proved that the problem of maximizing the strong edges is NP-hard, and provided two approximation algorithms to solve the dual problem of minimizing the weak edges.
+In the following works, the authors of~\cite{GruttemeierK20,KonstantinidisNP18,KonstantinidisP20} focused on restricted networks to further explore the complexity of STC maximization. \cite{RozenshteinTG2017} discuss the STC with additional community connectivity constraints. \cite{adriaens2020relaxing} proposed integer linear programming formulations and corresponding relaxations.
+Very recently, \cite{MatakosG22} proposed a new problem that uses the strong ties of the network to add new edges and increase its connectivity. \cite{veldt2022correlation} presented connections between the cluster editing problem and the STC+.
+In the cluster editing problem, given a undirected graph $G$, the task is to find the minimum number of edges that need to be introduced to or deleted from $G$ to obtain a disjoint union of cliques.
+The author showed that an $\alpha$-approximation for STC+ leads to a $2\alpha$-approximation for the cluster editing problem.

-Rozenshtein et al.~\cite{RozenshteinTG2017} discuss the STC with additional community connectivity constraints.
-Adriaens et al.~\cite{adriaens2020relaxing} proposed integer linear programming formulations and corresponding relaxations.
-Very recently, Matakos et al.~\cite{MatakosG22} proposed a new problem that uses the strong ties of the network to add new edges and increase its connectivity.
-The mentioned works only consider static networks and do not include edges weights in the computation of the STC.
-We propose a weighted variant and use it to infer ties strength in temporal networks.
+The mentioned works only consider static networks and do not include edge weights in the computation of the STC or STC+.
+We propose weighted variants and use them to infer ties strength in temporal networks.